I love and hate epoxy.

 A typical project begins with wood selection.
 The more abstract in shape, the better.
 I set a few size constraints, use tracing paper to outline the wood pieces and arrange them in the molds.
 Photoshop helps me visualize what the tracing paper cannot.

-After a few years of making a lot of rectangular and symmetrical pieces, I've decided to slow down in 2019 and change things up.
-I'm doing fewer projects and selecting new shape profiles, mostly circular and curved tabletops.
+After two years of making rectangular and symmetrical pieces, I decided to slow down in 2019 and change things up.
+I made fewer projects and selected new shape profiles, mostly circular and curved tabletops.